gjrich/ml_regression_gjrich/README.md

 2. **Pipeline with StandardScaler** - Linear regression with standardized features
 3. **Polynomial Regression** - Testing various polynomial degrees (3, 4, 6, 9)

-The project also included an in-depth test-train split evaluation, with special attention to preserving the distribution of the target variable in both sets.
+The project also included an in-depth test-train split evaluation - I took special attention in preserving the distribution of the target variable in both sets.

 ## Key Findings

-- The polynomial regression model (degree 3) achieved the best performance with an R² score of 0.885 on the test set
+- The polynomial regression model (degree 4) achieved the best performance with an R² score of 0.90 on the test set
 - Vehicle weight showed the strongest negative correlation with MPG
-- Model year demonstrated a positive correlation with MPG, reflecting improvements in fuel efficiency over time
+- Model year held a positive correlation with MPG, reflecting improvements in fuel efficiency over time
-- Asian car manufacturers generally produced more fuel-efficient vehicles compared to American and European manufacturers
+- Asian car manufacturers produced more fuel-efficient vehicles

 ## Files in this Repository